ktakahashi1/ACWE-normal/README.md

 Paste the file path of `function` into the `source()` function at the beginning of each execution file, and each file will then be ready for execution.

 ## Note
-- To avoid conflicts, it is recommended to execute the code in an environment where no packages are installed except for those specified below.
+- To avoid conflicts, it is recommended to execute the code in an environment where only the packages specified below are loaded.
 - Since Monte Carlo simulations can be time-consuming, save the results for each method as needed.

 ## Requirements